jackalot/o-shopping-cart/README.md

-This will be a React app with a home page, a shop page, and shop items.
-It will also be tested with Jest.
+This is a React app that uses the Router library and the Jest/Jest-Dom libraries to create a Home and Shop page with a Shopping page.

+Heres what we used in this project:

+ testing-library/jest-dom,
+ testing-library/react,
+ testing-library/user-event,
+ eslint,
+ gh-pages,
+ react,
+ react-dom,
+ react-router-dom,
+ react-scripts,
+ web-vitals

 Heres our color pallete:
 Orange
 #FD7F20